Determinate Tomatoes vs Indeterminate Tomatoes

 Many determinate varieties finish their main crop within 70–80 days from transplant.
 That tight window lets you plant a second crop or cover crop, improving soil health and reducing bare ground that erodes over late summer storms.

-Indeterminate tomatoes can keep producing for 90–120 days where frost arrives late.
+Indeterminate Tomatoes can keep producing for 90–120 days where frost arrives late.
 Longer production means fewer replacement plantings, which saves plastic pots, transport emissions, and seedling costs over the full garden season.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Determinate Tomatoes | Indeterminate Tomatoes |
+| Metric | Determinate Tomatoes | Indeterminate Tomatoes |

 |---|---|---|

-| biotech Family |
+| biotech Family | Solanaceae | Solanaceae |